jhcepas/npr/doc/tutorial/workflow_design.rst

       _app = phyml
-      _aa_model = JTT # AA model used if no model selection is performed _nt_model = GTR # Nt model used if no model selection is performed -o = lr           # Only branch length
+      _aa_model = JTT # AA model used if no model selection is performed _nt_model = GTR # Nt model used if no model selection is performed

+      # The following options are passed to the phyml program
+      -o = lr           # Only branch length
       --pinv = e        # Proportion of invariant sites.
 Fixed value in the
                         # [0,1] range or "e" for estimated